xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 "bootstrapping" effects that come from using powerful, universally available, and extensible software.
 In other words, we privilege skills and concepts that will have the highest impact in the long run by transferring to the greatest number of contexts or tasks.
-The command line, for example, useful at first to manage files, later becomes an important resource for data gathering, cleanup, and analysis.
+The command line, for example, is useful at first to manage files, and later becomes an important resource for data gathering, cleanup, and analysis.
 Learning about relative and absolute paths locally makes it easier to understand networking protocols and uniform resource locators (URLs).
-It leads to the ability to administer servers remotely and to encrypt one's communications---skills needed for journalists, activists, librarians, and scholars alike.
+Familiarity with the command line leads to the ability to administer servers remotely and to encrypt one's communications---skills needed for journalists, activists, librarians, and scholars alike.

 ### 1.3 Privilege simplicity and human legibility over complexity and machine efficiency.

 Whenever possible we privilege simplicity and human legibility over complexity and machine performance.
-The tools and file formats that we use in our research and archival efforts have serious implications for the long-term health of the academic ecosystem.
+The tools and file formats that we use in our research and archival efforts have serious implications for the long-term accessibility of academic knowledge and resources.
 The ubiquitous use of Microsoft Word and Adobe Acrobat file formats, for example, makes it difficult to publish, store, and to gather insight even from our own published work.
 As humanists begin to adopt the use of complex tools and databases, needless complexity becomes even